mpsonntag/snippets/notes/worksconf/201906_Freiburg_workshop.md

 # 27.06.2019

+09:00 - 18:30

 ## Notes patch clamp

 - turn on amplifier
 - prep cell cultures for recording
+  - document cell culture contamination? at least cell culture status notes
 - pull pipettes ... document pipette protocol ?
 -- document type of pipette used - refer to protocol
 - setup of the ephys apparatus
 -- heating for medium; Multichannel systems
+-- Medium thermostat settings should be recorded
+   - 25.6dC ... will go up to 40?
 -- ground
--- pipette / electrode attachement
+-- pipette / electrode attachment

-- document cell culture contamination?

 - pump/succion/liquid exchange settings?

-- Medium thermostat settings should be recorded
-    - 25.6dC ... will go up to 40?

 - turn on
 -- voltage clamp (Axon instruments)
--- Oscilloscope (Rigol)
+   - note which Microelectrode channel? is used for the experiment: #1 -- Oscilloscope (Rigol)
 -- Microscope camera -- Hammamatsu
 -- Software Spike 2